-We've promised that our new Gluten Free Pie Crust Mix is really easy as pie, and we're going to prove it!
+We've promised that our Gluten Free Pie Crust Mix is as easy as . . . well, pie, and we're going to prove it!
 Follow these step-by-step instructions for a perfect pie crust to hold your favorite filling.
 If this guide is not enough, check out this video for even more instruction.
 Got a question?
 Leave it in the comments and we'll get back to you right away.

 Step-by-Step Basic Instructions for Pie Crust